julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | Vegetarian | 103         | 1             |
 | Vegetarian | 105         | 1             |

+The customer base shows diversity in pizza preferences and Meatlovers emerges as a potentially more popular choice.

 6. What was the maximum number of pizzas delivered in a single order?

         SELECT